digital-asset/daml/docs/source/tools/navigator/index.rst

   :width: 30%
   :align: center

-The main Navigator screen will be displayed, with contracts that the primarty party of this user is entitled to view in the main pane and the  option to switch from contracts to templates in the pane at the left.
+The main Navigator screen will be displayed, with contracts that the primary party of this user is entitled to view in the main pane and the  option to switch from contracts to templates in the pane at the left.
 Other options allow you to filter the display, include or exclude archived contracts, and exercise choices as described below.